What Is the Difference Between SSD and SSI benefits?

 Here are some examples of things that we often do for our clients in Social Security cases:

 - Review and file the many forms, applications, questionnaires, etc. which SSA asks you to complete;

 - Participate in the ALJ (Administrative Law Judge) hearing through direct examination of you and any witnesses, cross-examination of any vocational and medical experts, and oral argument;

 - Advise you as to your rights under the Social Security Act and explain the meaning of all terms, procedures, rulings, etc.

 - Review and evaluate your medical situation as it pertains to SSA’s regulations for qualifying for SSD and/or SSI;

 - Gather, organize, summarize, and clarify medical or other evidence needed;

 - Recommend, if appropriate, physicians for treatment;

 - Recommend, if appropriate, independent medical exams or reviews;

 - obtain and review additional medical evidence from your physicians;

-- research all legal issues which may effect and impact upon your particular claim;
+- Research all legal issues which may affect and impact upon your particular claim;